lablup/backend.ai-docs-webui/docs/trouble_shooting/trouble_shooting.rst

 - Web-based Console: Refresh the browser page (use the shortcut provided by browsers such as Ctrl-R).
-Since the browser's cache may cause troubles sometimes, it is recommended to refresh the page bypassing the cache (such as Shift-Ctrl-R, but the keys may different on each browser).
+Since the browser's cache may cause troubles sometimes, it is recommended to refresh the page bypassing the cache (such as Shift-Ctrl-R, but the keys may differ in each browser).
 - Console App: Press Ctrl-R shortcut to refresh the app.